 fbpx

-The Landlord’s Guide to Tenant Rights
+The Landlord’s Guide to Resident Rights

-The Landlord’s Guide to Tenant Rights
+The Landlord’s Guide to Resident Rights

 Being aware of federal laws is one thing.
 When you factor in the various state and local regulations, it’s easy to get confused.
-That’s why we put together this guide — to help you make sense of the most common laws governing tenant rights.
+That’s why we put together this guide — to help you make sense of the most common laws governing resident rights.

-What Are Tenant Rights?
+What Are Resident Rights?

 Tenant rights, or renters’ rights, are a series of federal, state, and local laws that are designed to do two things: